rperezme-data/DAB_H07_SQL-challenge/README.md

 ![Histogram](EmployeeSQL/Images/Histogram.png)

+The salary distribution depicted in the histogram shows a typical behaviour.

 ![Combined](EmployeeSQL/Images/Employee_Salary.png)

+The number of employees per job title looks reasonable, but the average salary per category makes.
+This should lead to a deeper analysis in order to discard spurious salary values.

 ##### Note
 Jupyter Notebook `4_Analysis.ipynb` is not correctly displayed in the GitHub interface.
 It is strongly suggested to download related files in order to run them natively.